jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-3d.md

 - It was more improved at the Saxon Heptarchy than at the invasion of Julius Cæsar, when its inhabitants were the same as savages in North America.

-35 In each of those periods, there was much private and public profusion.
+{{< s v="35" >}} In each of those periods, there was much private and public profusion.
 There were many expensive and unnecessary wars.
-Such absolute waste and destruction of stock during those times=
+Such absolute waste and destruction of stock during those times:
 - retarded the natural accumulation of riches, and
 - rendered the country poorer than at the beginning.